-The CPR defines eleven Thematic Objectives (TOs), which will contribute to the implementation of the EU's strategy for smart, sustainable and inclusive growth.
+The CPR defines in Article 9 eleven Thematic Objectives (TOs), which will contribute to the implementation of the EU's strategy for smart, sustainable and inclusive growth.
 The eleven TOs are:

-- Strengthening research, technological development and innovation - 2.
-Enhancing access to, and use and quality of, ICT (information and communication technologies) - Enhancing the competitiveness of SMEs, of the agricultural sector (for the EAFRD) and of the fishery and aquaculture sector (for the EMFF) - Supporting the shift towards a low-carbon economy in all sectors - Promoting climate change adaptation, risk prevention and management - 6.
+- 1. Strengthening research, technological development and innovation - 2.
+Enhancing access to, and use and quality of, ICT (information and communication technologies) - 3.
+Enhancing the competitiveness of small and medium-sized enterprises, of the agricultural sector (for the EAFRD) and of the fishery and aquaculture sector (for the EMFF) - Supporting the shift towards a low-carbon economy in all sectors - 5.
+Promoting climate change adaptation, risk prevention and management - 6.
 Preserving and protecting the environment and promoting resource efficiency - 7.
 Promoting sustainable transport and removing bottlenecks in key network infrastructures - 8.
-Promoting sustainable and quality employment and supporting labour mobility - Promoting social inclusion, combating poverty and any discrimination - Investing in education, training and vocational training for skills and lifelong learning - 11.
+Promoting sustainable and quality employment and supporting labour mobility - 9.
+Promoting social inclusion, combating poverty and any discrimination - 10.
+Investing in education, training and vocational training for skills and lifelong learning - 11.
 Enhancing institutional capacity of public authorities and stakeholders and efficient public administration